-When initializing Aspecto SDK, you can pass the
+When you initialize Aspecto in your service, you can pass the

-samplingRatio option to control the general sampling rate of our client.
-But sometimes you'd want more sampling control only for specific flows.
+samplingRatio option, to control the general sampling rate of our client.
+Sometimes you want more sampling control only for specific flows.
 You can use sampling rules for this.
 Sampling rules set the rate (for example, higher) for specific flows.

 Queue/Topic Name (Queue name for SQS, Topic name for Kafka, etc.)